-- I like the 2-step submission form – it’s much easier to get people “into the funnel” rather than overwhelming them with one HUGE submission form.
+- I like the multi-step submission form.
+It’s much easier to get people into the “funnel” rather than overwhelming them with one HUGE submission form.

 - The ability to send automatic offers with the Automated Offers plugin is a game-changer.

-The Automated Offers plugin is a BIG benefit to using a theme like this.
-As I explain in this blog post, it literally sends out offers to the motivated sellers who submit their property information on my site, and I don't even have to look at the deal until they've said “YES!” to my discounted offer price.
+The Automated Offers plugin is another BIG benefit to consider.
+As I explain in this blog post, it sends out offers automatically to the motivated sellers who submit their information on my site.
+I don't even have to look at the deal until they've said “YES!” to my discounted offer price.

 I'll explain how it works in this video…

 The beauty of this plugin is that it gives me one less thing I have to pay attention to each week because the action of sending out offers via email happens automagically.
 It's similar to sending out blind offers, just sending out those blind offers via email instead of physical mail.